riclolsen/OPC2PowerBI/README.md

 _Warning: The h-opc library is unmantained legacy and is known to have problems to enable OPC connections using certificates_.

-Requires the .NET 6.0 runtime or later.
+Requires the .NET 6.0 runtime.

 Executable binaries are available for download in the Releases section.